jonifen/jonifen-web/content/notes/home-diy.md

 ---
 title: "Home DIY"
 type: "note"
+description: "Notes about DIY that I've done at home..."
 ---

 Developers probably aren't typically known for their DIY ability in the home.
 I try to do a bit, but I know my limitations so these notes are mainly to remind me of what I've done and what I used to do the job.